 The orders that B2B customers place are bigger and, as a result, more costly.
 This means that there is a lot more at stake for the customer.
-What is more, the majority of B2B buyers want to find a business that they can do repeat business with and work with on a long-term basis.
-So, it is kind of to be expected that B2B buyers will have higher expectations.
+What's more, the majority of B2B buyers want to find a business that they can do repeat business with and work with on a long-term basis.
+So, it's kind of to be expected that B2B buyers will have higher expectations.

 There is another less obvious reason why the bar that B2B customers have set is even higher these days.
 Younger buyers have become used to first-class customer service, intuitive navigation, an efficient checkout experience, and fast delivery (in fact, anything less than same-day delivery is fast becoming subpar).
 So, they are starting to expect that B2B businesses should be able to deliver the same type of experience that the B2C sector can.

 These days there are various ways that B2B businesses can fulfill their orders and deliver the products to their customers.
 One supply chain method that can cause issues is EDI (electronic data interchange).
 In short, EDI offers businesses the chance to exchange documents, like a purchase order, in a standard electronic format.
 This is convenient as it can eliminate the need to use paper copies.
 The challenge is that bigger companies have an expectation that the system that they are using should be compatible with the system that the B2B business uses.

 Make no mistake, online shopping is extremely convenient, but it still comes with its own set of challenges.
 By selling on multiple channels, it becomes even more important for your systems to update your inventory in real time.
 Also, by having more online orders, it can stretch your processes, even more so if your business already struggled with speed.

 More customer needs that you need to address